-Today we’re talking about radical acceptance.
-This is a concept I mentioned briefly in my book Fewer Things, Better, as well as Awakened: Change Your Mindset to Transform Your Teaching.
+Radical acceptance is a concept I delve into deeply in my new release, Awakened: Change Your Mindset to Transform Your Teaching.

 Radical acceptance is a useful approach in our inner dialogue or self-talk when there are certain things about our work — or any aspect of your life, for that matter — which we cannot change.

 Practicing radical acceptance doesn’t mean you approve of the problems you’re facing or deem other people’s inappropriate behavior as okay.
 You don’t have to let people walk all over you, ignore a problem, or tell yourself it’s okay that something awful is happening or has happened to you.